 insert

-For a prostate biopsy, an ultrasound probe is inserted through the rectum ('transrectal ultrasound') and needles passed ('transrectal biopsy').
+For a prostate biopsy, an ultrasound probe is inserted through the rectum ('transrectal ultrasound') and needles passed through the rectum ('transrectal biopsy') or perineum (transperineal biopsy).
 The biopsy samples are examined under a microscope for cancer cells.

 A biopsy may be done when there is a suspicion that prostate cancer is present e,g. after a blood test shows a high level of prostate-specific antigen (PSA) or after a rectal examination reveals an abnormal prostate or a lump.